Jay Taruc: Motorcycle Diaries

 In interviews, Taruc said that his passion for motorcycles started in 2000 and he preferred them as means of transport.
 He was also a member of a riders club that traveled around Visayas and Mindanao.
 By July 15, 2011, he hosted the Motorcycle Diaries, a television documentary show on GMA News TV.
 The show's title was inspired by a film of the same title that chronicled Che Guevarra's travel around South America on a bike.

 The format showed Taruc riding a motorcycle while covering stories of people and places.
 According to Aris Ilagan of TopGear, it was the first show in the country that had the format and wrote, "With his deep passion for motorcycles and documentaries, he was able to produce a hit series that earned him a strong following in the motorcycle community."
 It ended on March 16, 2017, despite high ratings and critical success due to inadequate sponsorship to cover production costs.

-Ride PH
+Ride PH/Ride Radio

 He left GMA Network in August 2018 when he had difficulties meeting the demands of work while looking after his daughter who was diagnosed with spinal muscular atrophy.
 On August 20, 2017, he co-produced and hosted Ride PH, a half-hour TV show on GMA News TV.
-The program focused on the culture and community of motorcycle riders, road safety and vehicle maintenance.
+The program focused on the culture and community of motorcycle riders, road safety, and vehicle maintenance.